ExgnosisClasses/JavaWeek1/Labs/Lab 3-1 Operators/Lab 3-1 Operators.md

 ```

-Experiment with different data types for `a` and `b` to see how mixed mdde arithmetic
+Experiment with different data types for `a` and `b` to see how mixed mode arithmetic
 - Try with `a` as a float and `b` as an int
 - Try with `a` as an int and `b` as a float
 - Try with both as a float shown below